TiciaD/ElevatorPseudocode/pseudocode.md

-// Function for emergency stop
+// Function for emergency stop, needs to override all other functions

+IF isButtonSelected() == true
+    alert
+    doorClose AND elevatorStop
+END IF